To add content, ask questions.

 - Basic Sentences

-Basic sentences in Spanish, including essential structures, common expressions, and examples to build foundational conversation skills.
+Basic sentences in Spanish, including common phrases and examples to help with everyday speaking and understanding.

 - Sentence Structure